contactandyc/mail/README.md

-That makes complete sense.
-Stripping out the marketing fluff and framing it accurately as an educational proof-of-concept gives it a much better, more authentic tone.

-Here is a revised `README.md` that frames the project as a sample application demonstrating asynchronous queues and API triage patterns.

-***

 # Gmail Sync & Active Agent Demo (`mail`)

 This is a sample asynchronous C daemon designed to demonstrate how to monitor, triage, and locally mirror a Google Workspace / Gmail inbox.